-Drug Medical Necessity Note: Assistance not to include use of a wheelchair Corticosteroids, Oral Agamree (vamorolone) Agamree (vamorolone) and Emflaza (deflazacort) may be oral, considered medically necessary if ALL the following are met: Emflaza (deflazacort) oral The individual is aged 2 years or older tablet and suspension AND Has been diagnosed with Duchenne muscular dystrophy (DMD) AND Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with prednisone AND Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with generic deflazacort Note: Adequate trial is defined as 3 continuous months of therapy.
-Generic deflazacort oral Generic deflazacort may be considered medically necessary if tablet and suspension ALL the following are met: The individual is aged 2 years or older AND Has been diagnosed with Duchenne muscular dystrophy (DMD) AND Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with prednisone Note: Adequate trial is defined as 3 continuous months of therapy.
-Histone Deacetylase Inhib itors, Oral Duvyzat (givinostat) oral Duvyzat (givinostat) may be considered medically necessary for the treatment of Duchenne muscular dystrophy when all the following are met: The individual is aged 6 years or older AND Has been diagnosed with Duchenne muscular dystrophy (DMD) AND
+AN • AN • No Has been established on a stable dose of corticosteroids for at least 3 months ID Dose is limited to 30 mg/kg IV once weekly • No least 3 months ND Dose is limited to 30 mg/kg IV once weekly te: Assistance not to include use of a wheelchair pamree (vamorolone) and Emflaza (deflazacort) may be • No ND Dose is limited to 30 mg/kg IV once weekly te: Assistance not to include use of a wheelchair gamree (vamorolone) and Emflaza (deflazacort) may be • No Dose is limited to 30 mg/kg IV once weekly te: Assistance not to include use of a wheelchair gamree (vamorolone) and Emflaza (deflazacort) may be te: Assistance not to include use of a wheelchair Jamree (vamorolone) and Emflaza (deflazacort) may be amree (vamorolone) and Emflaza (deflazacort) may be amree (vamorolone) and Emflaza (deflazacort) may be Corticosteroids, Oral Agamree (vamorolone) Ag nsidered medically necessary if ALL the following are met: oral, co Emflaza (deflazacort) oral • The individual is aged 2 years or older tablet and suspension AN 1D • Has been diagnosed with Duchenne muscular dystrophy (DMD) AN 1D • Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with prednisone AN 1D • Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with generic deflazacort No te: Adequate trial is defined as 3 continuous months of therapy.
+Generic deflazacort oral Ge meric deflazacort may be considered medically necessary if tablet and suspension AL L the following are met: • The individual is aged 2 years or older AN 1D • Has been diagnosed with Duchenne muscular dystrophy (DMD) AN 1D • Has had an adequate trial and treatment failure due to the lack of response or increase in adverse events with prednisone Not te: Adequate trial is defined as 3 continuous months of therapy.
+Histone Deacetylase Inhibitor s, Oral

 Drug Medical Necessity

+Duvyzat (givinostat) oral Duvyzat (givinostat) may be considered medically necessary

+for the treatment of Duchenne muscular dystrophy when all

+the following are met:

+The individual is aged 6 years or older

+AND

+Has been diagnosed with Duchenne muscular dystrophy (DMD)

+AND

 Has a confirmed mutation of the DMD gene

 AND

-Has been established on a stable dose of corticosteroids for at

-least 6 months
+Has been established on a stable dose of corticosteroids for at least 6 months

 AND

-Can ambulate without a wheelchair and complete a 6-minute-
+• Can ambulate without a wheelchair and complete a 6-minute-

 walk distance test of at least 250 meters

 Gene Therapy, IV

 Elevidys (delandistrogene Elevidys (delandistrogene moxeparvovec-rokl) may be

-moxeparvovec-rokl) IV considered medically necessary for male individuals aged 4
+moxeparvovec-rokl) IV considered medically necessary for male individuals when:

-and older when:

 The individual is aged 4 years or older

 AND

 Has the diagnosis of Duchenne muscular dystrophy (DMD)

 AND

 Has a confirmed mutation of the DMD gene:

 Genetic testing is required to determine the specific DMD

 gene mutation for a definitive diagnosis

 AND

 Does not have a mutation in exon 1-17

 AND

 Is not on the ventilator

 AND

-• Does not have an active heart failure (ejection fraction < 40%)
+Does not have an active heart failure (ejection fraction less

+than 40%)

 AND

-Can ambulate without a wheelchair and complete a 6-minute-
+Can ambulate without a wheelchair and complete a 6-minute- walk distance test of at least 250 meters

 walk distance test of at least 250 meters

-Record of the baseline 6MWT is necessary for the initial

-review

-AND

-Has been established on a stable dose of corticosteroids for at

-least 3 months prior and at least 30 days after gene transfer
+Drug Medical Necessity Record of the baseline 6MWT is necessary for the initial review AND Has been established on a stable dose of corticosteroids for at least 3 months prior and at least 30 days after gene transfer AND Has anti adeno-associated virus (AAV) serotype rh74 (anti- AAVrh74) total binding antibody titer less than 1: 400

-AND

-Has anti adeno-associated virus (AAV) serotype rh74 (anti-

-AAVrh74) total binding antibody titer < 1: 400